Codivores/blog-tech/ckr4ykv2p01cnsls1dtaf9p01.md

 ### Dependencies installation

 Inertia comes as a Laravel package that can be installed via Composer.
-You can read the official setup on the [official documentation](https://inertiajs.com/server-side-setup)
+You can refer to the official setup on the [official documentation](https://inertiajs.com/server-side-setup)

 ```
 composer require inertiajs/inertia-laravel